AlexHowansky/ork-csv/docs/Writer.md

 Default: `php://stdout`

 The file to write to.
+This may be a string containing any value that PHP treats as a file reference (including `php://` specials and writable stream wrappers) or an open file handle.

 ### `hasHeader`